teunmooij/onix-codelist/README.md

 `onix-codelist` provides 2 way mapping for all Onix 3.0 code lists.

-Code lists can be use by name:
+Code lists can be used by name:

 ```typescript
 import { productComposition } from 'onix-codelist';